Finding Eigenvalues the Rupert Way: Introduction

-Our work validates Way's original numerical method for linear operators that define dynamical systems on $\mathbb{C}^2$ - the full development of the method is in Section \ref{section:unbounded} and \ref{section:twodim}.
-For higher dimensional systems we have modified Way's method, using the exterior algebra and the determinant bundle construction as in Alexander, Gardner, Jones \cite{AGJ1990}.
-This modified version of Way's method is proven for general systems on unbounded domains in Section \ref{section:extension}.
-We make further modifications to this method to calculate the winding of the Evans function for boundary value problems, and this is treated in Section \ref{section:boundary}.
-Finally, in Section \ref{section:numerics} we present a numerical example to discuss the implications for future research.
+We denote the general approach of calculating the dynamically accumulated winding in the Hopf bundle relative to some asymptotic value as the \textbf{method of geometric phase}---in this work we consider the winding induced on a particular choice of solutions for a reaction diffusion equation.
+Our strategy for proving that the geometric phase can be used to count eigenvalues is to relate it to the Chern number of the bundle formulation of the Evans function in the framework of Alexander, Gardner \& Jones~\cite{AGJ1990}.
+Our work differs from Way's numerical method of geometric phase by realizing the necessity of computing the ``relative phase'' with respect to the asymptotic conditions for the dynamical system---the total accumulated phase of a loop of these particular solutions, relative to the asymptotic conditions, will yield the eigenvalue count.
+The full development of the method for unbounded systems defined on $\C^2$ is in \S \ref{section:unbounded} and \S \ref{section:twodim}.
+For higher dimensional systems we make additional modifications using the exterior algebra and the determinant bundle construction as in Alexander, Gardner \& Jones \cite{AGJ1990}.
+Passing to the exterior algebra much of the proof of the method of geometric phase for $\C^2$ holds, and we sketch the proof for general systems on unbounded domains in \S \ref{section:extension}.
+We also formulate an adaptation of the method of geometric phase to calculate the winding of the Evans function for boundary value problems, and this is treated in \S \ref{section:boundary}.
+Our main results are stated in the Theorems \ref{theorem:casei}, \ref{theorem:caseii}, \ref{theorem:caseunbounded} and \ref{theorem:boundary}.
+Finally, in \S \ref{section:numerics} we present a numerical example and discuss the implications for future research in \S \ref{section:discussion}.

-\section{The Evans function for Systems on Unbounded Domains}
+\section{The Evans function for systems on unbounded domains}

-The Evans function has different formulations depending on the nature of the problem considered, as it describes if there is a match between the ``terminal'' conditions which determine eigenfunctions.
-What is meant by terminal conditions will differ in the formulation for boundary value problems and systems on unbounded domains.
-We will begin by considering systems on unbounded domains, as in Alexander, Gardner, Jones \cite{AGJ1990} which serves as the inspiration for the proof of Way's method.
-Garner and Jones \cite{GJ91}, and subsequently Austin and Bridges \cite{BRI03}, further developed the bundle construction for the Evans function in \cite{AGJ1990} and therefore the natural extension of Way's method to boundary value problems will follow in Section \ref{section:boundary}, using the general boundary value formulation as in \cite{BRI03}.
+The Evans function is a complex-analytic function whose zeros, including multiplicity, correspond to the eigenvalues of $\mathcal{L}$.
+The operator $\mathcal{L}$ is reformulated as a linear, non-autonomous dynamical system in $\xi$.
+This dynamical system has different formulations depending on whether the interval in $\xi$ is finite or infinite.
+We will begin by considering systems on unbounded domains as in Alexander, Gardner \& Jones \cite{AGJ1990}, which serves as the inspiration for the proof of the method of geometric phase.
+The theory for the Evans function on finite domains was introduced by Gardner \& Jones \cite{GJ91}, and further developed by Austin \& Bridges \cite{BRI03}.
+Hence there will be a natural extension of the method of geometric phase to boundary value problems and this theory is developed in \S\ref{section:boundary}, starting with the general boundary value formulation as in \cite{BRI03}.